Articles

 Here are some instances where digital signage shines:

-• Corporate events and meetings: Keep everyone informed about breakout sessions, keynote speakers, or live Q&A sessions.
+Corporate events and meetings: Keep everyone informed about breakout sessions, keynote speakers, live Q&A sessions, and other corporate event activations happening throughout the day.

-• Product launches and exhibitions: Engage your audience with branded content and live demos.
+Product launches and exhibitions: Engage your audience with branded content, live demos, and other event activations designed to get people talking.

 9 digital signage application ideas for events